 Suggested library syllabus language

 WSU librarians can help you identify research strategies, develop research questions, search for relevant and reliable information and data, select sources, and cite information.
-A librarian can virtually visit your class, meet with you online (one-on-one or in groups), and provide assistance via email, phone, videoconferencing, or chat.
-While every WSU Librarian is able to help students with projects in any discipline, each academic department has a designated librarian to support the research needs of the students in that department.
-Make an appointment here! https://libguides.worcester.edu/askus
+A librarian can visit your class, or meet with you one-on-one or in groups (in-person and online).
+While all librarians help students with projects in any discipline, liaison librarians provide customized services in each academic department.
+Locate liaison librarians and make an appointment by visiting the Ask a Librarian page, https://libguides.worcester.edu/askus.

 Other suggestions for items to include in your syllabus